 This summer assignment should take several hours for you to complete, so please plan appropriately.
-I created it with the feedback of previous AP Physics 1 students right after they took the AP exam, so the information in this packet is information in which they felt would best prepare future AP Physics 1 st., dents.
+I created it with the feedback of previous AP Physics 1 students right after they took the AP exam, so the information in this packet is information in which they felt would best prepare future AP Physics 1 students.
 There are several parts to the assignment, and ALL parts will be due the first day of class.
 It is quantity not the difficulty of the problems that has the potential to overwhelm, so do it over an extended period of time.
 By taking the time to review and understand all parts of this assignment, you will help yourself acclimate to the rigor and pacing of AP Physics 1.
 Use the book (see below for book information) if you need to, but really this is all stuff you already know how to do (basic math skills).

-It is VERY important that this assignment be completed ind vidually.
+It is VERY important that this assignment be completed individually.
 It will be a total waste of your time to copy the assignment from a friend.
 If you have questions at any time, I will be available via email (ksumner@williamANDreed.com).
-Although my aim is to return all email; within 5 days, I will be grading this years AP exams this summer will sometimes have limited e-mail access.
+Although my aim is to return all emails within 5 days, there may be times where I will have limited e-mail access so please be patient.